Harry S. Truman Scholarship: Current board members

+Officers

+The foundation also has officers assisting the board.
+The current officers as of 22 December 2024:

 Qualifications

 The scholarship is awarded to between 50 and 60 U.S. college juniors each year on the basis of four criteria: service on campus and in the community, commitment to a career in public service (government, uniformed services, research, education, or public interest/advocacy organizations), communication ability and aptitude to be a "change agent," and academic talent that would assure acceptance to a first-rate graduate school.
 More broadly, Truman Scholars possess intellect, leadership skills, and passion that would make them a likely force for the public good in any field.

 Application process

 In order to apply for the scholarship, students must first be nominated by their undergraduate university.
 Each undergraduate institution in the United States is allowed to nominate up to four students who have attended since freshman year.
 The foundation receives 900 applications annually, of which between 50 and 60 will be selected.
 Each application is examined by a regional review panel, which selects finalists to interview.
 The interviews are conducted by panels of former Truman scholars, trustees of the board, and notable national public servants.
 The panelists make final selections of scholarship winners, attempting to choose one from each of the 50 states and American territories.
 No particular career, service interest, or policy field is preferred during the process.
 Each year, the Truman Scholarship is awarded to one or two students from institutions that have never had a Truman Scholar.